 lesson 3.14.1 representing algorithms

-Planning algorithms using flowcharts and pseudocode
+Planning algorithms using flowcharts and pseudocode.

 Welcome to the drawing board!
-Before a Software DeveloperI have no idea what this means writes a single line of code, they act like an architect, creating a precise blueprint of their ideas.
-Today, you are going to learn the universal languages of algorithmic thinkingSolving a problem using a combination or abstraction, decomposition, generalisation to identify the steps required to solve it.: flowchartsI have no idea what this means and pseudocodeI have no idea what this means.
+Before a Software Developer writes a single line of code, they act like an architect, creating a precise blueprint of their ideas.
+Today, you are going to learn the universal languages of algorithmic thinking: flowcharts and pseudocode.
 Just like a map helps you navigate a new city, these tools help computer scientists plan complex routes through logic without getting lost in syntax errors.
 Whether you want to design games, build robots, or analyse big data, it all starts with a clear plan.
 Let's get planning!

 Learning Outcomes